Stay on top of the latest

 Decoding the UVA Darden MBA Essays

-Of the three essays, this is the longest, and explicitly suggests a structure.
-Spend the introduction of the essay providing a brief example of a time when you promoted an inclusive environment.
-This example should demonstrate your motivation and your capacity to drive change through leadership.
+The phrasing of the question explicitly suggests a structure.
+Devote the introduction of this Darden MBA essay to a brief example of a time when you promoted an inclusive environment.
+Your example should demonstrate your motivation and your capacity to drive change through leadership.
 It’s also worth noting that Darden stresses the “global community at Darden,” so your example could be a time when you promoted the inclusion of global perspectives.

 Your past example should provide evidence that you will be effective in what you hope to achieve at Darden in terms of driving inclusivity.
 Look back to your notes from your research about Darden and reflect on the learnings and skills from your example.
 It may be helpful to write a connecting sentence that highlights these learnings and skills and frames them in terms of how you are enabled to drive inclusivity at Darden.

 Use the rest of the essay to describe one or two ways you will promote diversity and inclusion at Darden.
-As opposed to saying, “I will be a leader,” provide a specific idea for something you will do to promote inclusivity and what resources or organizations at Darden you will be involved with that will help you accomplish it.
+Be specific; rather than writing, “I will be a leader,” provide a distinct idea for something you will do to promote inclusivity and what resources or organizations at Darden you will be involved with that will help you accomplish it.

-Essay #3: At this time how would you describe your short-term, post-MBA goal in terms of industry, function, geography, company size, and/or mission and how does it align with the long-term vision you have for your career?
+At this time, how would you describe your short-term, post-MBA goal in terms of industry, function, geography, company size, and/or mission, and how does it align with the long-term vision you have for your career?
 (200 words)

-Notice how Darden doesn’t ask for the same level of specificity for your long-term vision as it does for your short-term, post-MBA goal.
-You can still provide something specific, but Darden is giving you with the opportunity to discuss your long-term goal in ways other than a job function or company, like creating a type of impact.
+Notice in this Darden MBA essay, the school does not ask for the same level of specificity for your long-term vision as it does for your short-term post-MBA goal.
+You can still provide something specific, but Darden is giving you the opportunity to discuss your long-term goal in ways other than a job function or company, like creating a type of impact.
 The admissions committee expects you to have a clear understanding of where a Darden MBA can take you, and that you have thought about how the MBA, coupled with your short-term goals, will make clear progress in the intended direction.
 (For more insight on crafting short- versus long-term MBA goals, read our related article on how to create MBA goals.)

 Let’s Get You In.

-Fortuna Admissions is a dream team of former MBA Admissions Directors and Officers from 18 of the top 20 business schools, including UVA Darden.
+Fortuna Admissions is a dream team of former MBA Admissions Directors and Officers from the top 20 business schools.
 With our unparalleled collective expertise, we can coach you to develop a clear vision of your goals for business school and beyond.
 We work closely with you throughout the application process and provide expert guidance at every stage to maximize your chances of admission to a top school.

 Our free consultations are consistently rated as the best in the industry.
 To learn more about Fortuna and assess your chances of admission to a top business school, request a free consultation.

-Fortuna’s Trisha Nussbaum is an MBA admissions coach and alumnus of NYU Stern with a background in tech consulting.
+Fortuna’s Trisha Nussbaum is an MBA admissions coach and graduate of NYU Stern with a background in tech consulting.

 Share this article on social media